jtleek/rpackages/README.md

 Versioning your package
 ---------------------

-Almost all of our packages will eventually go on Bioconductor.
+Almost all of our packages will eventually go on [Bioconductor](http://www.bioconductor.org/).
 So we are going to use the [versioning scheme](http://www.bioconductor.org/developers/version-numbering/) that is compatible with that platform (with some helpful suggestions from [Kasper H.](http://www.biostat.jhsph.edu/~khansen/)).

 The format of the version number will always be x.y.z.
 When you start any new package the version number should be 0.1.0.
-Every time you make any change public (e.g., push to Github) you should increase z in the version number.
+Every time you make any change public (e.g., push to [GitHub](https://github.com/)) you should increase z in the version number.
 If you are making local commits but not making them public to other people you don't need to increase z.
-You should stay in version 0.1.z basically up until you are ready to submit to Bioconductor (or CRAN) for release.
+You should stay in version 0.1.z basically up until you are ready to submit to [Bioconductor](http://www.bioconductor.org/) (or [CRAN](http://cran.r-project.org/)) for release.

 Before release you can increase y if you perform a major redesign of how the functions are organized or are used.
 You should never increase x before release.

-The first time you submit the package to Bioconductor you should submit it as version number 0.99.z.
-That way on the next release of Bioconductor it will get bumped to 1.0.0.
-The next devel version will get bumped to 1.1.0 on Bioconductor.
+The first time you submit the package to [Bioconductor](http://www.bioconductor.org/) you should submit it as version number 0.99.z.
+That way on the next release of [Bioconductor](http://www.bioconductor.org/) it will get bumped to 1.0.0.
+The next devel version will get bumped to 1.1.0 on [Bioconductor](http://www.bioconductor.org/).
-Immediately after releasing, if you plan to keep working on the project, you should bump your version on Github to 1.1.0.
+Immediately after releasing, if you plan to keep working on the project, you should bump your version on [GitHub](https://github.com/) to 1.1.0.

 Thereafter, again you should keep increasing z every time you make a public change.
 If you do a major reorganization you should increase y.